TexasTorque/TexasTorque2022Vision/readme.md

 ```

 `./make.exe` is a portable GNU Make binary for Windows,
-but the Makefile is not updated to support Windows `find`.
+but you must used the Makefile-DOS, which has some limitations.

 This project uses Clang-Format for, you guessed it,
 code formatting.
 Clang-Format has a VSCode plugin